 - Fabulous setting on a rocky stretch of coast beyond Cascais lighthouse

 - The design is genuinely cool, not skin deep: rich purples and reds, cool white and sleek slate grey dominate in the elegant and urbane interiors

-- When we revisited in 2013, we found the food fantastic.
+- When we last revisited, we found the food fantastic.
 There's a formal restaurant and a sushi bar - raspberry mojitos make a perfect aperitif

 - The pool with its sun-trapping terrace, padded loungers, white plastic sofa on the lawn, and a summer bar lapped by the ocean